alco-company/mortimer-bellis/WORKLOG.md

 - create invoicing service
 - no requirements on t/m
 - toggle switch on products and customers for sync with invoicing service
+- add hidden 'date' on time_material to allow for query

 ### 6/3/2025

 - remove odometer validations (comment for now)
 - settings update wrong list_item (user?)
+- show current search in topbar

 ### 5/3/2025